assemblyline/sidekicks/README.md

 The ELB sidekick is designed to register an instance with an Amazon Web Services Elastic Load Balancer.

-It registers the current instance with the named ELB on start, if the sidekick receives an INT or TERM signal it will deregister the instance.
+It registers the current instance with the named ELB or the tagged ELB(s) on start, if the sidekick receives an INT or TERM signal it will deregister the instance.

 ### Usage